Raynos/testem-node/README.md

     var testemNode = require("testem-node")

     testemNode({
-        port: 7357
-        , host: "localhost"
-    }, {
         argv: {
             remain: process.cwd() + "/test"
         }
+    }, {
+        port: 7357
+        , host: "localhost"
     })

-The first argument to testemNode consist of the port & localhost of the testem server.
-The second argument is options to pass to a node-tap runner.
+The first argument to testemNode is options to pass to a node-tap runner.
+The second argument consists of the port & localhost of the testem server